thwill1000/mmb4l/README.md

 The CONSOLE command manipulates the console/terminal using ANSI escape-codes:

  * `CONSOLE BACKGROUND {<colour_name>|colour%} `
-     * Sets the background colour for future PRINT statements.
+     * Sets the background colour for future `PRINT` commands.
      * Allowed colours and equivalent integers are:
          * 0 = Black
          * 1 = Blue